mnamysl/table-interpretation/README.md

 # Flexible Table Recognition and Semantic Interpretation System
-This repository contains the resources from our table interpretation experiments that were presented in our paper: "**Flexible Table Recognition and Semantic Interpretation System**", which was submitted to the [GCPR 2021](dagm-gcpr.de) conference.
+This repository contains the resources from our table interpretation experiment that were presented in our paper: "**Flexible Table Recognition and Semantic Interpretation System**", which was submitted to the [GCPR 2021](dagm-gcpr.de) conference.

 ## Background

-TODO
+`**TODO**: explain table interpretation`

 ## Project Structure